dotnetcore/EasyCaching/README.md

 Different types of caching hvae their own way to config.

-Here are samples show you how to config.
+Here is a sample show you how to config.

 ```csharp
 public class Startup